zuppler/terraform-hcloud-kubernetes/README.md

 <!-- Features -->
 ### :sparkles: Features

+This setup includes several features for a seamless, best-practice Kubernetes deployment on Hetzner Cloud:
 - **Fully Declarative & Immutable**: Utilize Talos Linux for a completely declarative and immutable Kubernetes setup on Hetzner Cloud.
 - **Cross-Architecture**: Supports both AMD64 and ARM64 architectures, with integrated image upload to Hetzner Cloud.
 - **High Availability**: Configured for production-grade high availability, ensuring consistent and reliable system performance.